opdavies/oliverdavies.uk/source/_talks/things-you-should-know-about-php.md

     - event: ssdc
       date: 2019-01-28
 ---
-An introduction to PHP, presented to the Swansea Software Development Community (SSDC).
+An introduction to PHP, presented to the Swansea Software Development Community (SSDC) meetup.